Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 Advantages of Automation

-• Consistency: All teams comply with standardized templates and governance policies such as naming conventions, metadata and lifecycles.
+• Consistency: Uniform templates and governance guidelines such as naming conventions, metadata, and lifecycles

-Challenges of Automation with PowerShell and API Calls
+Challenges of automation with PowerShell and API calls

-A third-party tool such as Teams Manager provides a remedy here by bundling and optimizing these processes in a simple user interface.
 With functions such as templates, approval workflows and lifecycle management, Teams Manager reduces the effort to a minimum and ensures seamless integration into the existing environment.

 Prevent uncontrolled growth in Microsoft Teams with Teams Manager

-How does Teams Provisioning work with Teams Manager?
+How does Teams provisioning work with Teams Manager?

 Creating a team with Teams Manager: